jackysp/blog/content/posts/mysqlx-protocol.md

-Here is the translation of the provided text to English:

 ---

-Title: How to Implement MySQL X Protocol on TiDB
+title: How to Implement MySQL X Protocol on TiDB
-Date: 2017-08-16
+date: 2017-08-16
 ---

 # Some Documents on MySQL